thorko/kupfer-plugins/README.md

 #### SSH Yakuake Session
 This plugin starts a new SSH sessin in yakuake
-Needs a config file ~/sshhosts
+Set your config file in the plugin settings
 <hostname>
 <hostname>